PHILOSOPHY & PRACTICES

 DUSSEHRA, DHANTERAS AND DIWALI

-According to the lunar cycle, the twenty-day period from Dussehra to Diwali is the darkest of the year.
+According to the lunar cycle, the twenty days from Dussehra to Diwali are the darkest of the year.
 As a guru in the making, Gurudev would do a lot of paath during this time, sleep on the ground, wear the same clothes without changing, and eat light, if at all.
 Later, he stopped practising this himself but suggested it to a few disciples.

 Devotees get a silver coin blessed by the Mahaguru on Dhanteras.